The Next Chapter

 1) 15 Minute Prospective Patient Chat: (Complimentary)

-2) 90 Minute In-Person Clinical Review & Goal Setting: as described above.
+2) 90 Minute In-Person Clinical Review & Goal Setting: A 90 Minute in-person clinical review.
+We set the destination together.

 3) 30-Day Check-In: